HudsonFontenele/Survival-Flowering-Grasses/README.md

 # Frequent fires have contrasting effects on the survival, growth, and reproduction of different savanna grasses
 ### Hudson G. V. Fontenele & Heloisa S. Miranda

 The dataset belongs to the authors of the paper.
-Please contact us in the case of use.
+Please contact us at hudsongvf@gmail.com in the case of using the data.